 I want to share with you some advice I received from one of my teachers, Stephen K. Hayes:

 When in the presence of a master teacher, pick one burning question to which you must have the answer and ask that.
-There's a strong possibility you'll only get one shot, so make it count.
+There’s a strong possibility you’ll only get one shot, one opportunity to ask one question, so make it count.

 This is as true in marketing as it is on the floor of the dojo.
-Take some time when you register for an event, a conference, or class to think of questions for the teachers, experts, presenters, etc. that you really and truly need answers to, answers you haven't gotten anywhere else.
-Write up a list of questions for yourself, Google all of them, and then note the ones where Google simply couldn't help you.
-From that list, then pick the one question that you believe will absolutely, positively change your business, your habits, your practice, etc., the one question that you mentally scream, "If only I had the answer, everything would be better!".
-Then ask that question to your teacher.
+Take some time when you register for an event, a conference, or class to think of questions for the teachers, experts, presenters, etc. that you really and truly need answers to, answers you haven’t gotten anywhere else.
+Write up a list of questions for yourself, ask your favorite search engine or generative AI tool for answers, and identify those questions for which you simply cannot get a satisfactory answer.
+From that list, then pick the one question that you believe will absolutely, positively change your business, your habits, your practice, etc., the one question that you mentally scream, “If only I had the answer, everything would be better!”.
+Then ask that question.

 Here’s another indicator that you’ve got a question that’s worth asking as your one shot.
 If you’re asking for a diagnosis, chances are you’re not going to get a very satisfying answer.
 It’s almost impossible for anyone to effectively assess what’s right or wrong with a marketing program in a short amount of time.
 If you’re asking how someone would solve a problem you’re encountering (bonus if you can explain what you’ve already tried in a very tight, compact way), you’ll probably get a much better answer.